Sathvikdevineni/SleePi/README.md

 const bool SHOW_EAR = true;
 const bool SAVE_TO_FILE = true;
 ```
-Or if you want to have use 60 frames for calibration, set the threshold 0.12 below the average value and sound the alarm if the instantaneous EAR (not using EMA) is below threshold for more than 3 seconds, you could define:
+Or if you want to use 60 frames for calibration, set the threshold 0.12 below the average value and sound the alarm if the instantaneous EAR (not using EMA) is below threshold for more than 3 seconds, you could define:
 ```cpp
 const float TIME_THRESHOLD = 3.0;
 const float ALPHA = 1.0;